DanielChuDC/exhilarating-auto-provision/README.md

 This repo can be use to provision cloud service by a json template

 ### Goal of this project
-- Proivision the cloud resources  under authentication, authorization, accouting, assign approval when provision, managing the created resources in automtion, scalable and predictable.
+- Proivision the cloud resources  under authentication, authorization, accouting, assign approval when provision, managing the created resources in automation, scalable and predictable.

 > It is possible to implement saga pattern / parallel in this solution.